Funds in this sector do what they say on the tin – they aim to pay a high income to investors.

 Please remember past performance is not a guide to future returns.
 Where no data is shown, figures are not available.
 This information is provided to help you choose your own investments, remember they can fall as well as rise in value so you may not get back the original amount invested.

 Funds in this sector invest in different areas of the market, and some are more flexible than others.
-So performance will vary widely between funds.
+This means that performance will vary widely between funds.

-Global stock markets - year to date performance
+Global stock markets - performance 5 years to January 2021

-Global bond markets - year to date performance
+Global bond markets - performance 5 years to January 2021

 We think stock markets should deliver good returns, including income growth, for investors able to take a long-term view.